-- 'staff' refers to all paid adults, volunteers or students on placement, working in any capacity in the school or in activities organised by the school, which brings them into contact with pupils of the school.
+- o 'staff' refers to all paid adults, volunteers or students on placement, working in any capacity in the school or in activities organised by the school, which brings them into contact with pupils of the school.

 - DSL Designated Safeguarding Lead

 - DDSL Deputy DSL

-- CPG Child Protection Governor
+- DSG Designated Safeguarding Governor

-- LADO Local Authority Designated Officer
+- o LADO Local Authority Designated Officer

 - ERSCB East Riding Safeguarding Children Board

 - CST Locality Children Safeguarding Teams

-- EHaSH Early Help & Safeguarding Hub
+- o EHaSH Early Help & Safeguarding Hub

-- DBS Disclosure & Barring Service (Formally CRB)
+- DBS Disclosure & Barring Service

-- KCSiE Keeping Children Safe in Education 2016 Statutory Guidance
+- KCSiE Keeping Children Safe in Education 2018 Statutory Guidance

 - EWO/S Education Welfare Officer/Service

 - YFS Youth & Family Support

 - PET Prevention & Education Team

+- o GDPR General Data Protection Regulation

 - Child Protection Refers to the multi agency arrangements to identify and protect children who are, or may be, at risk of Significant Harm

 - Safeguarding Refers to the protection, safety and promotion of the welfare of all pupils including when in offsite provision or activities and using IT.
 This includes the building of resilience and awareness of risk through the formal and informal curriculum.